338 related texts · Page 5 of 8

 The death of Aaron, the High Priest, brother of Moses, is just such a story.
 The Legends of the Jews, that amazing collection of rabbinic tales and biblical expansions compiled by ...

-According to Ginzberg's Legends of the Jews, Moses, in his final blessings, had some pretty powerful things to say about the Levites.
-He specifically calls out Aaron, prince of the...
+Moses, in his final blessings, had some pretty powerful things to say about the Levites.
+He specifically calls out Aaron, prince of the tribe, praising his unwavering service to th...

 The Legends of the Jews tells us that Moses's time was up.
 Not in a vague, someday-it'll-happen kind of way, but precisely.
 A voice, resonant and unmistakable, booms from the heave...